Last updated 2 months ago

-Companies may also choose to raise capital to rebalance its capital mix.
-This is common for companies with outstanding liabilities who choose to use raise proceeds to pay off debt, therefore rebalancing with more equity with less debt.
+Companies may also choose to raise capital to rebalance their capital mix.
+This is common for companies with outstanding liabilities who choose to use raise proceeds to pay off debt.

 An example of this was Peninsula Energy’s (ASX:PEN) raise in mid 2020 with intentions to fully repay the company’s US$16.8m term debt which was expected to save shareholders ~US$2m per annum in interest costs.
 This has allowed the company to continue existing operations debt free.
 Fresh investors successfully participated in this transaction.

 Companies may also require additional capital to grow operations and/or for working capital.
 This is common for companies undertaking projects with large upfront costs and long execution timelines.